EBregains/blog/src/posts/no-clipped/no-clipped.md

 ## Technologies

 It uses Angular as a framework, strongly typed with TypeScript, and styled with SCSS.
-Backend handled by NodeJS, and currently using Forms and Http modules from AngularCLI.
-Is not deployed yet, but willing to in a week or so.
+Backend handled by NodeJS, and currently using Forms, Http, and Routing modules from AngularCLI.
+Deployed on Vercel.